feroult/bigdag/README.md

 ## License

-This project is licensed under a permissive license.
+This project is licensed under the MIT License.
 Feel free to use it in your projects, and please give credit where applicable.

 ## Acknowledgments